Jeduardocastel-Bi/jeduardocastel/README.md

 👨‍💻 About me:

 I am a Business Intelligence and Data Analyst with a Bachelor's Degree in Business Management.
-My experience as a Sales Executive and in logistics and customer service allowed me to discover the power of data to drive strategic decisions.
-My goal is to help businesses and sales teams optimize processes, design more effective strategies, and make data-driven decisions.
+My experience as a Sales Executive and Marketing and logistics-customer service allowed me to discover the power of data to drive strategic decisions.
+My goal is to help businesses, Sales and Marketing teams optimize processes, design more effective strategies, and make data-driven decisions.

 - 🔭 I’m currently completing a Data Analytics Bootcamp.